Jerky is a great snack for your dog, and when you choose the right beef jerky dog treats recipe, it can even be healthy!

 No Time To Cook?

-The Dog Bakery make really yummy jerky that's ready to go
+Homemade beef jerky for dogs recipes can be time-consuming, but The Dog Bakery makes really yummy jerky that's ready to go!

 ✔️ 100% Sourced & Made in the USA

 ✔️ Three Day Air Dried Then Slow Baked

 ✔️ Absolutely Nothing Artificial (seriously!)

 Check it out here.

 3. Chicken Jerky

 This recipe was a bit different from some other chicken jerky

 I have made before because it included some dog-friendly spices.
 This made it super tasty and it smelt delicious.
 It needs to be stored in an airtight container in the fridge but it made a lot of jerky and had no added salt or sugar.
 This recipe is from Proud Dog MomPreparation Time: